davidjforhan/davidjforhan.github.io/README.md

 # davidjforhan.github.io
-Rebuilding my broken github page
+Welcome to my basic github directory

 # To Do
-- add resume
+- refresh
-- add links to portfolios
-- add links to websites
-- add links to social channels
+- add some gists
+- build more amazing things